brainboxdotcc/retro-rocket/README.md

 * An `x86_64` system with CD or DVD drive to boot an ISO image (more options coming soon)
 * Or run under emulation via [QEMU](https://www.qemu.org/)
 * Optionally: RTL8139 network card (as supported by QEMU)
-* IDE compatible optical drive (as supported by QEMU)
+* SATA or IDE compatible optical drive (as supported by QEMU)

 ## 🔨 Technical Details